Chocolate Sauce Sponge

-This is so dead easy that the package mixes for these kinds of puddings really don't save you much work.
+This is so easy that the package mixes for these kinds of puddings really don't save you much work.

-Estimated Cooking Time: 45 minutes Cooking at: 350 F / 180 C / Gas Mark 4
+Cooking Temperature 175 C / 350 F / Gas Mark 4

-Mix together the egg, milk, butter and vanilla in a bowl.
+- Mix together the egg, milk, butter and vanilla in a bowl.

-Sift into another bowl the flour, sugar, 2 tbsp of the cocoa and a dash of salt.
+- Sift into another bowl the flour, sugar, 2 tablespoon of the cocoa and a dash of salt.
 Mix together, then make a well in the middle, and pour in all the milk mixture, then whisk the milk into the flour a bit at a time until you have an even, thick batter.
 You don't have to be really delicate with this; it shouldn't take you more than half a minute.

-Mix remaining cocoa with the brown sugar in a separate bowl or cup until there are no sugar lumps left, and set aside.
+- Mix remaining cocoa with the brown sugar in a separate bowl or cup until there are no sugar lumps left, and set aside.

-Spoon the pudding batter into a baking dish that will hold 2 1/2 pints (5 cups / 1.5 litres), and level it out with the back of a spoon.
+- Spoon the pudding batter into a baking dish that will hold 2 ½ pints (5 cups / 1.5 litres), and level it out with the back of a spoon.
 Sprinkle the brown sugar and cocoa mix over top of the pudding.

-Carefully pour 1 1/4 cups (10 oz / 300 ml) of boiling water onto the pudding.
-You want the pudding dish to end up about 3/4 full of pudding and water.
+- Carefully pour 1 ¼ cups (10 oz / 300 ml) of boiling water onto the pudding.
+You want the pudding dish to end up about ¾ full of pudding and water.
 (Don't go any higher or it will all bubble out on you.)
 Use a bit more or less water as needed depending upon your dish.

-Bake for around 45 minutes, until firm and risen.
+- Bake for around 45 minutes, until firm and risen.
 Remove from oven, dust with the icing sugar through a sieve, and serve.

-Optional: a tablespoon of something nice like Kahlua, Bailey's Irish Cream, brandy, or whatever you think might be nice in the way of booze.
+Instead of the flour, salt and baking powder, you may use 1 ¼ cup (5 oz / 150g) of self-rising flour.
+Optional: a tablespoon of something nice like Kahlua, Bailey's Irish Cream, brandy, or whatever you think might be nice in the way of booze and flavouring.